Great Life Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Great Life dog food is a plant-based kibble using a modest amount of lamb, salmon, chicken or buffalo as its main sources of animal protein, thus earning the brand 3.5 stars.
+Great Life Dog Food is a plant-based kibble using a moderate amount of various named meats as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word